ircv3/ircv3-specifications/core/labeled-replies-3.3.md

 This tag MAY be sent by a client for any messages that need to be correlated with a response from the server.

 For any message received from a client that includes this tag, the server MUST include the same tag and value in any response required from this message.
-Servers MUST include the tag in exactly one message.
+Servers MUST include the tag in exactly one logical message.

 If a response consists of more than one message, a `batch` MUST be used to group them into a single logical response.
 The start of the batch MUST be tagged with the `draft/label` tag.
 The batch type MUST be one of: